 Answering the above-mentioned questions prior to writing the post will make it easier to move on to the next steps of making the post SEO friendly.

 2. Create a Clear Structure of the Post

-Structuring the post into various parts makes writing easier and it increases the readability of the content.
+Structuring the post into various parts makes writing easier and increases the readability of the content.

 Generally, a blog post must include threes in parts or sections: introduction, main body and conclusion.
 The main body can further be split into more parts.

 3. Craft the URL and Title

-Some bloggers or writers prefer doing this step first, but it’s easier to come up with the title once the theme ands content of the post is clear to the writer.
-However, in both cases, writing an eye-catching and interesting title is a very significant step when it comes to user friendliness and SEO.
+Some bloggers or writers prefer doing this step first, but it’s easier to come up with the title once the theme and content of the post are clear to the writer.
+However, in both cases, writing an eye-catching and interesting title is a very significant step when it comes to user-friendliness and SEO.

 Important elements of a good title should include the following:

-- It should has a character length between 55 to 60 so that it is displayed in the SERPs without breaks.
+- It should have a character length between 55 to 60 so that it is displayed in the SERPs without breaks.

-- It should has a target or primary keyword (but it shouldn’t be stuffed with keywords?)
+- It should have a target or primary keyword (but it shouldn’t be stuffed with keywords?)

-- It should precisely defines the content of the blog post
+- It should precisely define the content of the blog post

 - It should be appealing enough for the searcher to click it when shown in the search results